mhd-medfa/Single-Object-Tracker/README.md

 ```

 ## References
-The simulator world is based on the repo:
+The local planner is based on this repo:
 https://github.com/GPrathap/trajectory-tracker

 The tracker was mostly inspired by SiamMask work: